Human Rights Hall of Fame

 About the Hall of Fame

 In March 2001, the Montgomery County Office of Human Rights inducted the first 20 honorees into the Human Rights Hall of Fame.
 Since March 2002, the induction ceremony is held biennially.
 The inductees are honored for having made great personal sacrifices and contributions to human and civil rights in Montgomery County, either as trailblazers of the past or as current foot soldiers in the struggle.
 The 2014 Hall of Fame Ceremony is set for Sunday, October 12, 2014.
+To nominate an individual for the Hall of Fame see nomination form here.

 On Monday, October 28, 2013, the Montgomery County Office of Human Rights (OHR) hosed its eigth biennial Human Rights Hall of Fame Induction Ceremony to honor individuals who have made great personal sacrifices in contributing to human and civil rights in Montgomery County, either as trailblazers of the past or as current light bearers in the struggle.
 The Human Rights Hall of Fame mission is to recognize visionary leadership, outstanding achievement, and altruism on the road to eliminating discrimination, diminishing the effects of discrimination, and advancing human rights.